canonical/k8s-snap/docs/src/_parts/cis/master.md

 Remediation:

-Edit the API server pod specification file /var/snap/k8s/common/args/kube-apiserver on the control plane node and remove the `DenyServiceExternalIPs` from enabled admission plugins.
+Edit the API server configuration file /var/snap/k8s/common/args/kube-apiserver on the control plane node and remove the `DenyServiceExternalIPs` from enabled admission plugins.